bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rocard.md

 * In this role, Rocard contributed to the development of the pentode, a vacuum tube widely used in electronic equipment before the invention of the transistor.
 * On the academic side, Rocard was selected to give the Cours Peccot.
 * The Caisse Nationale des Sciences was founded in 1930 and, two years later, Rocard was appointed as a senior scientist.
-* On 24 October 1929 in Sèvres, Rocard married the school teacher Renée Favre, born 23 May 1904 in Reignier, Haute-Savoie, France.
 * Their son, Michel Rocard was born on 23 August 1930.
 * Yves and Renée Rocard were divorced on 20 June 1963.
 * Returning to Rocard's academic career, in 1938 he was appointed as a lecturer in physics at the Faculty of Science at Clermont-Ferrand.